 Starting with our two-year-olds, each class is taught Spanish every week.
 They learn colors, shapes, days of the week, greetings, songs and more through books, games and singing in a fun and positive environment.

 Handwriting Without Tears

 This is the same curriculum and concept taught in Arlington I.S.D. kindergarten classes and numerous other school districts.

-We gather as a school for morning chapel on Wednesday and Thursday mornings at 9:30, and parents are welcome to join!
+We gather as a school for morning chapel on Wednesday mornings at 9:30, and parents are welcome to join!
 We use First Look Curriculum to teach Bible stories, songs and lessons.
 Core concepts include: God Made Us, God Loves Us, and Jesus Wants to Be Our Friend Forever.

 Cooking and Gardening